MagentaSpruce/passgen/readme.md

 # Command line password generator

 This project utilized NodeJS to create a command line password generator which outputs a randomized password to certain specified settings.
-PAsswords can also be copied to the clipboard and saved into a .txt file.
+Passwords can also be copied to the clipboard and saved into a .txt file.

 A general overview of the Javascript code used in the NodeJS app is given below.